dougmet/vagrantRcloud/README.md

 To use it back on your host browse to http://192.168.33.10:8080/login.R, authenticate on GitHub and you're off.
 Probably.

+### GitHub App

+For authentication you need to setup your own GitHub developer application https://github.com/settings/developers.
+You copy the client ID and secret into the correponding parts of the rcloud.conf file.
+My developer app looks like this:

 ### Comments

 - solr is disabled.